seainml/ShapeUp-cn/README.md

 Thanks to @fenbox's work, those images collected by him will be used directly in this project(pending permission).
 ## doing
 - [x] Generate 1st edition from ChatGpt: The quality doesn't meet the need.
-- [x] Try DeepL translation：The quality doesn't meet the need.
+- [x] Try DeepL translation： The quality doesn't meet the need.
-- [ ] Publish it to Gitbook
+- [ ] Publish it to Gitbook: Try [TLCL](https://billie66.github.io/TLCL/) style